Nonlinear Spinors as the Candidate of Dark Matter: Introduction

 \section{Introduction}

-Since the discovery that the expansion of the universe is accelerating\cite{1}-\cite{wamp5}, the standard model of cosmology has shifted from a matter dominated and decelerating expansion picture to search for the dark energy and matter with repulsive gravity or modification of the general relativity.
+Since the discovery that the expansion of the universe is accelerating\cite{1}-\cite{weos}, the standard model of cosmology has shifted from a matter dominated and decelerating expansion picture to search for the dark matter and dark energy with repulsive gravity or modification of the general relativity.
 The present methods to analyze the observational data include direct measures of cosmic scales through Type Ia supernova luminosity distances, the angular distance scales of baryon acoustic oscillation and cosmic microwave background density perturbations, as well as indirect probes such as the effect of cosmic expansion on the growth of matter density fluctuations.
 The basic building blocks of the universe is now believed to consist of 4\% baryons, 20\% dark matter, and 76\% dark energy.
 The cosmic accelerating expansion results in a profound mysteries in all of science, with deep connections to both astrophysics and particle physics.

 The simplest choice for such dark energy with negative pressure is the cosmological constant $\La$, a term consists with Einstein's equations.
 This term acts like a fluid with equation of state(EOS) $p_{\La} =-\rho_{\La}$.
-Although the $\La$CDM model is basically consistent with all observational data, the evaluated $\La$ seems incoincident with the local Newtonian approximation of the galactic gravity, and a lot of theoretical efforts was paid to explain its origin and apparent value\cite{lamb1}-\cite{lamb4}.
+Although the $\La$CDM model is basically consistent with all observational data, the evaluated $\La$ seems not coincident with the local Newtonian approximation of the galactic gravity, and a lot of theoretical efforts was paid to explain its origin and apparent value\cite{lamb1}-\cite{lamb4}.

 The widely studied dynamical models to describe dark energy are mainly the scalar fields, such as quintessence, K-essence, tachyon, phantom and dilaton, which are uniformly distributed in the universe\cite{lamb4}-\cite{dyn}.
-These models have different theoretical origin and consequences, and occasionally can give some explanation for the observational data and the origin of $\La$.
-However these models, viewed objectively, suffer from several shortcomings such as lack of predictive power and the potentials without natural theoretical justification, etc.\cite{padm1,padm2,nogo}.
+These models have different theoretical origin and consequences, and some cases can give explanation for the observational data and the origin of $\La$\cite{padm1,padm2,nogo}.